defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-When a model update is published by the observed object, a private method creates a new data snapshot in some format understood by the `CollectionView`, yet to be determined.
-The SwiftUI layout engine then either creates or update the underlying `UICollectionView` using this data snapshot.
+When a model update is published by the observed object ,the view body is updated and a private method takes care of creating a new data snapshot in some format understood by the `CollectionView`, yet to be determined.
+The SwiftUI layout engine then either creates or updates the underlying `UICollectionView` using this data snapshot.

-What kind of data format should we use?
+What kind of data format should we use, then?
 Internally we want to rely on `UICollectionViewDiffableDataSource`, a generic type parametrized with two types, section and item, both required to be `Hashable`.
-With the similar way compositional layouts are defined (sections containing groups of items), it is therefore natural to model the data displayed by a `CollectionView` as rows of items, each row being generically described by section and item types:
+With the similar way compositional layouts are defined (sections containing groups of items), it is therefore natural to model the data displayed by a `CollectionView` as an arrow of rows, each row being described by the section it describes and the items it contains:

 ```
 struct CollectionRow<Section: Hashable, Item: Hashable>: Hashable {